Menu

 Daughter(s)- 2

-Sheikh Hasina (eldest among all) (current Prime Minister of Bangladesh)
+Sheikh Hasina (eldest among all) (Prime Minister of Bangladesh)

 Prime Minister of Bangladesh Sheikh Hasina